Ali-Mikael/writeup/pwn2play.md

 - A suspicious device on the network sent a single "Heartbeat" packet.
 We captured it in a file named heartbeat.pcap.
 Find the hidden message inside the packet's payload to get the flag.

-We download the pcap and open it up using Wireshark, there's a single UDP packet waiting for us with the secret data:
+We download the `pcap` and open it up with `Wireshark`, there's a single UDP packet waiting for us with the secret data:

 <img width="1603" height="681" alt="2026-05-30-11:17:12" src="https://github.com/user-attachments/assets/d9149810-c6e1-42d4-9489-391e330e4a55" />